About Section 179D Tax Deduction

 - Residential Buildings of 4 Stories or more

 - Government-owned buildings

 Who can benefit?

 - For-profit owners of Apartment Buildings (4 or more stories)

 For Commercial Building Owners, the section 179D deduction may be claimed for new construction or improvements placed into service between January 1, 2006, and December 31, 2016.
 Form 3115, Change in Accounting Method, may be used to retroactively take the deduction in current year tax filings and avoid amending previous year returns.

-The designers/contractors of government owned buildings are able to take the 179D deduction for all “open tax years” (generally 3 years from date of filing).
+The designers of government-owned buildings are able to take the 179D deduction for all “open tax years” (generally 3 years from the date of filing).
 For property placed into service in previous years, the taxpayers are required to amend their returns.

 Additional 179D Resources

 - Energy Policy Act of 2005: Original bill enacting Section 179D

 - Title 26 USCS §179D: Original Tax Law